benclifford/hx2016/README.md

 have time, or because part 1 is too easy.

-The real bot that this tutorial is based on does a lot more than what has bee written so far.
+The real bot that this tutorial is based on does a lot more than what has been written so far.

 * Authenticating to reddit, and passing that authentication information around through out the program.